 There is a lot of debate surrounding the safety of Orajel for dogs.
 Some people swear by its ability to relieve pain and itchiness, while others are concerned about the potential side effects.
 Orajel is a topical analgesic that contains Benzocaine, a local anesthetic.

 It works by numbing the area it is applied to.
-When used correctly, it can be an effective way to relieve pain and itchiness in dogs.
+When used correctly, it can be an effective way to relieve pain and itchiness in dogs in case of emergency only.
 However, there are some potential risks associated with using Orajel on dogs.

 The most serious concern is that Benzocaine can be toxic if ingested in large quantities.
 If your dog licks the Orajel off of their skin, they could potentially consume enough of the drug to cause serious health problems.
 Additionally, Orajel can cause irritation and redness when applied to broken skin.

 For these reasons, it is important to use Orajel sparingly and only as directed by your veterinarian.

 What Can I Give My Dog for Tooth Pain Relief?

 When your dog is experiencing tooth pain, it can be difficult to know what to do to help them.
 There are a few things that you can give your dog for relief, but it is important to talk to your veterinarian first.
 They will be able to help you determine the best course of action for your dog.